HELLO! BEVERLY HERE.

-Beverly Yaa Danquah, 23, is an international communications professional working at Rest of World as an Editorial Assistant.
+Beverly Yaa Danquah is an international communications professional currently freelancing.

 Beverly is a 2019-20 Princeton in Africa alumna.
 During her service time, she was based in Accra, Ghana working in Communications and Knowledge Management for a diplomatic organization focused on the sustainable use of water and land resources.

 Born and raised in the Bronx to Ghanaian immigrants, Beverly’s interest in media peaked in her sophomore year of high school at Manhattan Center for Science and Mathematics (MCSM).
 It was then that she joined the Manhattan Neighborhood Network (MNN) and received a certificate in production.

 While a student at MCSM, Beverly won the Most Enterprising Reporter award at New York University's Urban Journalism Workshop.

 In Spring 2018, Beverly was a recipient of the U.S. Dept. of State's Benjamin A. Gilman Scholarship, which allowed her to study abroad in Italy, Ireland and France where she studied international relations with a focus in migration and learned the Italian language.
 While abroad, Beverly visited a total of 14 countries.